jetbrains-academy/sql-course/Lesson4/task1/task.md

 SELECT * FROM Flight NATURAL JOIN Planet

 -- will be equivalent to this
-SELECT * FROM Flight INNER JOIN Planet
 SELECT * FROM Flight F JOIN Planet P ON F.planet_id=P.planet_id AND F.people_count=P.people_count
 ```

-and most likely we will always get an empty result.
+and most likely we will always get an empty result, because the number of the flight crew members is unlikely to be equal
+to the number of people living on the destination planet.

 ----